-The localisation of cluster centres is of interest in many areas of applications.
-Forestry is an obvious example, where seedlings tend to scatter around mature trees.
-While methods to test for clustering abound in the spatial statistics literature, see eg [31], these do not allow the estimation of cluster centre location or cluster membership.

-An early work on locating centres is Baudin [14].
-He derived a formula for the posterior intensity of a Neyman-Scott cluster process.
-However, it was found too complicated for practical application.
-The Geographical Analysis Machine by Openshaw et al. [92] is a grid based test using Monte Carlo testing in each disc centred at a grid point.
+The localisation of cluster centres is of interest in many areas of applications, for instance in forestry where seedlings tend to scatter around mature trees.
+While methods to test whether a spatial pattern is clustered (as opposed to 'random') abound in the spatial statistics literature, see eg [31], these do not allow the estimation of cluster centre location or cluster membership.
+Other types of techniques test for the presence of a cluster at a fixed location.
+For instance, the Geographical Analysis Machine by Openshaw et al. [96] is a grid based procedure using Monte Carlo testing in each disc centred at a grid point.
 The method is computer intensive, suffers from multiple response and has unknown power.
-It was improved by Besag and Newell [20].
-Their method centres around cases and is less computer intensive, but remains admittedly rather ad hoc.
+It was improved by Besag and Newell [19].
+Their method centres around observations rather than grid points and is less computer intensive, but remains admittedly rather ad hoc.